humdrum-tools/humdrum-documentation/tool/deg/index.md

 ## EXAMPLES ##

-The following example illustrates the use of **deg.** The input contains four pitch-related spines &mdash; one of which (<span class="rep">MIDI</span>) cannot be processed by **deg.** In addition, there is one non-pitch-related spines (<span class="rep">embell</span>).
+The following example illustrates the use of <span class="tool">deg</span>.
+The input contains four pitch-related spines &mdash; one of which (<span class="rep">MIDI</span>) cannot be processed by <span class="tool">deg</span>.
+In addition, there is one non-pitch-related spines (<span class="rep">embell</span>).

 > ``